-Students who have completed the Summer Business Institute or the General Business Minor may also pursue a minor in the following business areas: Accounting, Decision and Information Technologies, Economics, Finance, and Marketing.
-(See course requirement below under Minors for Business Majors).
+Students who successfully complete a general business minor through either the SBI or the General Business Minor may also pursue a minor in the following business areas: Accounting, Economics, Entrepreneurship, Finance, International Business, Management Information Systems, and Marketing.
+(See course requirements listed under Departments for more detailed information)..